Division of Applied Veterinary Research

 Cynthia Stine earned her master’s degree from the University of Maryland Baltimore, and her doctoral degree from University of Maryland, College Park.
 Both degrees were in marine-estuarine-environmental sciences with an environmental molecular biology and biotechnology area of specialization.
 She joined the US FDA’s Center for Veterinary Medicine in 2008 as a member of the inaugural class of the FDA Commissioner’s Fellowship Program and transitioned to a research biologist performing aquaculture research in 2010.

-Dr. Stine’s research activities currently focus on validation of regulatory molecular methods to support drug approvals as well as methods of identification for aquatic pathogens.
+Dr. Stine’s research activities currently focus on developing husbandry methods for amphibians, validation of regulatory molecular methods to support drug approvals as well as methods of identification for aquatic pathogens.

 Other research activities center on evaluating toxicity of food and feed ingredients, most notably melamine and cyanuric acid in pet food.
 She also collaborates on standardizing antimicrobial susceptibility testing methods for aquatic bacterial pathogens and developing models of fish disease to study drug effectiveness.